 Usually, the LD50 is determined by examinations on animals like lab mice.
 The preference of 50 percent lethality as a trademark keeps away the possibility of the vagueness of measuring the extremes and minimizes the amount of assessment needed.
 Most often, a lethal dosage differs depending on the manner of deliverance; for example, many compounds are less poisonous when absorbed by the mouth than given intravenously.

-Aside from antivenom, venom is becoming ever more useful in combating various kinds of diseases.
+One major reason why venomous animals are very useful to humans is venom is becoming ever more useful in combating various kinds of diseases.
 Since these toxins target body cells or have specific functions, scientists are studying how venoms function to create drugs that can target specific body cells.
 Venom has been used for extremely reliable and powerful pain killers, efficient blood thinners, blood disorders, high blood pressure, heart attacks, treating cancer, treating central nervous system illnesses, to kill parasites, hinder the development of muscular dystrophy, and even more.
 Venom is proving to be a beneficial medical resource.

 Antivenom is a medication of antibodies.
 An antibody is “A protein made by plasma cells (a type of white blood cell) in response to an antigen (a substance that causes the body to make a specific immune response).
 Each antibody can bind to only one specific antigen.
 The purpose of this binding is to help destroy the antigen.
 Some antibodies destroy antigens directly.
 Others make it easier for white blood cells to destroy the antigen.” – Ref.
 Therefore antivenom is a serum of antibodies that is injected into the body to destroy venom.

 The process is mostly unchanged since the 1800s.
 Scientists use a vertebrate animal, e.g., a horse or a sheep, and give them small doses of venom from a specific venomous animal.
 The host animal then begins to produce antibodies to destroy the toxins within its own body.
 The blood is then harvested without killing or harming the animal and then made into a purified serum that can be used in humans.
-This is how you make antivenom.

 Venom can be lethal, but it is of great value to humanity.
-Scientists should continue to search for the many ways venom can improve the lives of all people.
+Scientists should continue to search for the many ways venom can improve the lives of humanity.
 In the meantime, these venomous animals will keep playing a vital role in ecosystems around the world.
 It is time people begin to see venomous animals in a different light, but from a safe distance.